 a.
 Campaign Brief

-This section allows you to write a detail description with could not be mentioned in the Question / Challenge statement.
-This can have information about the campaigns mission, goal, context and evaluation criteria.
+This section allows you to write a detailed description that could not be mentioned in the Question / Challenge statement.
+This can have information about the campaign's mission, goal, context, and evaluation criteria.

 b.
 Terms of Service